firestarter-io/firestarter-io/README.md

   <h1 align="center">Firestarter.io</h1>
 </div>

 Firestarter is a web-based wildfire prediction application.
 It is a full stack application, written in typescript.
-This readme gives a general overfiew of firestarter's architecture and philosophy.
+This readme gives a general overview of firestarter's architecture and philosophy.

 ## Purpose

-Wilfire poses a threat to a variety of stakeholders, and is of special interest to those with stakes in urban-wildland boundary areas.
+Wildfire poses a threat to a variety of stakeholders, and is of special interest to those with stakes in urban-wildland boundary areas.
 Wildfire prediction algorithms strive to apply an analytic framework to a choatic and unpredictable natural phenomenon.
 With a core set of location-based data (topography, groundcover, weather, etc), simple physical principles can extrapolated and iterated to predict how fires may behave.
 Such predictions can help mitigate the risk of wildfires in fire-prone areas.

 ## Philosophy